preetisawant/cloud-foundry/monitoring.md

   sh -c 'kubectl -n monitoring port-forward deployment/prometheus-server 9090 & kubectl -n monitoring port-forward deployment/prometheus-alertmanager 9093 & kubectl -n monitoring port-forward deployment/grafana 3000 &''
   ```
   {: pre}

 ### Launch the monitoring consoles on your local web proxy

 5. Launch the Grafana console to see analytics on selected metrics.
-There are default Grafana dashboards included in the CFEE instance.
-Those default dashboards are interactive and give you a view of the infrastructure used to host your CFEE instance (Kubernetes cluster).
+The are default Grafana dashboards included in the CFEE instance.
+Those default dashboards are interactive and give you a view of the infrastructure used to host your CFEE instance.
+(Kubernetes cluster).
 Once you launch the Grafana console, click the **Home** button at the top of the Grafana console to select one of the pre-deployed dashboards (see list below), which will graph the corresponding metrics:

-   There is a default `admin` user in Grafana, with the default password set to `admin`.
-We recommend to login with Userd/Password `admin/admin`, and change them to new credentials:
+   For CFEE v2.1.0 or earlier there is a default `admin` user in Grafana, with the default password set to `admin`.
+We recommend to login with Userd/Password `admin/admin`, and change them to new credentials.
+For CFEE v2.2.0 or later users are authenticated autmatically with their IBM ID credentials.

      [Launch Grafana console](https://localhost:3000)